nehaprabhavalkar/The_Office/README.md

 3. Using any FTP application (eg. FileZilla) transfer the entire repository into your VM

+4. Navigate into the folder and install the requirements using pip install -r requirements.txt

-4. Run using python3 imdb_scraping.py
+5. Run using python3 imdb_scraping.py

 ## License